Five Tips for Getting Rid of a Painful Bleb (Milk Blister)

 More resources on blebs and how to get rid of them:

 If your milk supply dipped during this time or you are experiencing a low milk supply, Motherlove has 8 different lactation supplements to boost supply and help increase freezer stashes.
 Not sure which supplement is right for you?
-Check out this blog for more information.
+Check out our guide, Selecting Your Supplement, for more information.

 This post is educational in nature, and is not intended as medical advice.
 Please consult your IBCLC or health care provider for medical advice on this topic should you need it.